-- 1. The total exposure time (DIT $\times$ NDIT) must not exceed 320 s. - 2.
-The number of science frames (NDIT) must not exceed 320 and be more than 8.
+- 1. The total exposure time (DIT \times NDIT) must not exceed 420 s, i.e. 7 min. - 2.
+The number of science frames (NDIT) should be more than 4 and at most 320.

 To efficiently remove any incoherent flux and any possible bias of the measurements, the GRAVITY internal piezos are modulated for each exposure of the science detector with a repetitive pattern of 4 or 16 exposures (for details, see Lacour et al. 2019, A&A 624, A99).
 It is therefore recommended to always use a multiple of 4 in the NDIT, or even better a multiple of 16 for sufficiently short DITs.
-Note: Stability of the instrument assessed during the commissioning shows that the DIT of the Science and Calibrator targets need not be the same, contrary to VLTI practice and experience with the other instruments.